Why Crosswalk Painting?

 Grant money funding these projects

-Arts Council of Greater Lansing - Mini Pocket Grants for Art 2021 and 2022, $500 each year.
+Arts Council of Greater Lansing - Mini Pocket Grants for Art 2021, 2022, and 2023

 FAQs